Atelloblue/ZalithWebsite/en/index.md

 features:
   - icon: 🎮
     title: Better User Experience
-    details: Redesigned application interface with more practical features, lowering the usage barrier so more people can easily enjoy Minecraft
+    details: Redesigned application interface with more practical features, lowering the usage barrier so more people can easily enjoy Minecraft.
   - icon: 🔄
     title: Better Version Management
-    details: Improved version management with support for version isolation and the ability to set external storage directories
+    details: Improved version management with support for version isolation and the ability to set external storage directories.
   - icon: 🛠️
     title: More Renderer Support
-    details: Added support for more renderers and renderer plugins
+    details: Added support for more renderers and renderer plugins.
   - icon: 📁
     title: Content Manager
-    details: Manage game resources for different game versions
+    details: Manage game resources for different game versions.
 ---

 ### Legal Disclaimer